cylc/cylc-flow/doc/src/suite-config.rst

-The ``jinja2.ensemble`` example, graphed in :ref:`Figure X <fig-jinja2-ensemble>`, shows an ensemble of similar tasks generated using Jinja2:
+The ``jinja2.ensemble`` example, graphed in :num:`fig-jinja2-ensemble`, shows an ensemble of similar tasks generated using Jinja2:

 .. code-block:: cylc